 Swings & Roundabouts

-When you’ve overindulged in all that fine-dining in the fabulous Margaret River wineries, sometimes all you want is a pizza and a nice glass of rose.
+When you’ve overindulged in all that fabulous Margaret River dining, sometimes all you want is a pizza and a nice glass of rose.
 And that’s exactly what Swings & Roundabouts is for.

 One of the best child friendly wineries in Margaret River for a lazy afternoon in the sunshine, Swings & Roundabouts boasts a vast lawn with oversized beanbags and picnic tables, garden games such as swingball and cricket, a traditional Italian wood-fired pizza oven and a serious coffee machine.
 Perfect!

 Have you been to the Margaret River?
-What are your favourite cellar door restaurants in Margaret River?
+Do you have any other tips on where to eat in Margaret River?

 Pin it for later!